Equivalence Principle in Chameleon Models: Chameleon mediated force between two spherical objects

-The only approximation we have made so far for the energy of the whole system is to replace the effective potential of the chameleon with the corresponding expansion around its minimum in each of the three regions (i.e. the two bodies and the environment) which is the usual procedure.
-The approximate effective potentials obtained from Eq.~(\ref{expan}) do not deviate substantially from the corresponding {\it exact} potentials Eq.~(\ref{Veff}) as one can see in Figures 1 and 2 of Ref.~\cite{MS07}.
+The only approximation we have made so far for the energy of the whole system is to replace the effective potential of the chameleon with the corresponding expansion around its minimum in each of the three regions (i.e. the two bodies and the environment).